 The Sound of Wellness: Patience for Your Patients

-If you want to hear the sound of wellness, listen to the work of a concierge audiologist.
+If you want to hear the sound of wellness then listen to the work of a concierge audiologist.
 Doctor perform their job because it is cause for celebration and a summons to update the Hippocratic oath, to include a sentence of aphoristic style.

 For that is what good health care is in general and concierge medicine is in particular: The chance to help those who cannot, albeit temporarily, help themselves; who cannot visit a physical office without first regaining their physical strength; who cannot so quickly recover from a stroke or an injury involving Parkinson's disease, though recover they must; as recover they shall.